Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: Challenge I: Planning Grasps with Multi-Affordance Grasping

 We train a fully convolutional residual network (ResNet-101 \cite{he2016deep}), that takes a $640\times480$ RGB-D image as input, and outputs a densely labeled pixel-wise map (with the same image size and resolution as the input) of affordance values between 0 and 1.
 Values closer to one imply a more preferable suction location.
-Visualizations of these densely labeled affordance maps are shown as heat maps in the first row of \figref{fig:passive-network}.
+Visualizations of these densely labeled affordance maps are shown as heat maps in the first row of Fig.~\ref{fig:passive-network}.
 Our network architecture is multi-modal, where the color data (RGB) is fed into one ResNet-101 tower, and 3-channel depth (DDD, cloned across channels, normalized by subtracting mean and dividing by standard deviation) is fed into another ResNet-101 tower.
+The depth is cloned across channels so that we can use the ResNet weights pre-trained on 3-channel (RGB) color images from ImageNet \cite{deng2009imagenet} to process depth information.
 Features from the ends of both towers are concatenated across channels, followed by 3 additional spatial convolution layers to merge the features; then spatially bilinearly upsampled and softmaxed to output a binary probability map representing the inferred affordances.

 Our FCN is trained over a manually annotated dataset of RGB-D images of cluttered scenes with diverse objects, where pixels are densely labeled either positive, negative, or neither.
 Pixel regions labeled as neither are trained with 0 loss backpropagation.
 We train our FCNs by stochastic gradient descent with momentum, using fixed learning rates of $10^{-3}$ and momentum of 0.99.
 Our models are trained in Torch/Lua with an NVIDIA Titan X on an Intel Core i7-3770K clocked at 3.5 GHz.
+Training takes about 10 hours.

 During testing, we feed each captured RGB-D image through our trained network to generate dense suction affordances for each view of the scene.
 As a post-processing step, we use calibrated camera intrinsics and poses to project the RGB-D data and aggregate the affordances onto a combined 3D point cloud.
 We then compute surface normals for each 3D point (using a local region around it), which are used to classify which suction primitive (down or side) to use for the point.
-To handle objects without depth, we use a simple hole filling algorithm \cite{NYUdataset} on the depth images, and project inferred affordance values onto the hallucinated depth.
-We filter out suction points from the background by performing background subtraction \cite{zeng2016multi} between the captured RGB-D image of the scene with objects and an RGB-D image of the scene without objects (captured automatically before any objects are placed into the picking work-cells).